 Events

-In addition to the five annual Art Walks that occur on the First Friday of April, June, August, October and December, Woolworth Walk also has other art events regularly.
+In addition to the Downtown Asheville Art District Walks that occur on the First Fridays, Woolworth Walk also has our own art events regularly.

 On the First Friday of every month, there is an Opening Reception for the Featured Artist in the F.W.
 Gallery.
-Woolworth Walk also has special extended hours for Bele Chere each year and occasionally hosts a private party.
+Woolworth Walk also has extended hours during the summer, fall and holiday seasons, a Seconds Sale in February and occasionally hosts a private party.

 Woolworth Walk is pleased to announce the following Featured Artist Shows: